lucaspereira34/linear-regression/README.md

 TSS = \sum{(Y_i - \bar{Y})^2}
 $$

-Although the R-Squared can be calculated through its formula, it can also be directly obtained from the *results* instance using the *.rsquared* attribute.
+Although the R-Squared can be calculated through its formula, it can also be directly obtained from the *results* instance through the *.summary()* output or the *.rsquared* attribute.

 ~~~python
 r_2 = results.rsquared